Create and manage workflows

 Create a service account

-Workflows uses service accounts to give workflows access to Google Cloud resources.
-Create a service account if you don't already have one; then grant it the roles necessary for managing workflows and creating logs.
 If you don't specify a service account during the workflow's creation, the workflow uses the default Compute Engine service account for its identity.
-Learn more about deploying a workflow with a service account.
+For more information, see Grant a workflow permission to access Google Cloud resources.

 Note that to create a resource and attach a service account, you need permissions to create that resource and to impersonate the service account that you will attach to the resource.
 For more information, see Service account permissions.